martinn21/be3pillar/README.md

 - Unit testings for the different classes
 - Use chunks in order to paginate the users
 - Install and setup of smtp
+- In order to interact with the backend I'm using a fake domain, so you must add the domain in your hosts file
+- For more information check .env.nginx.local under .docker directory

 ## Requirements
  - Docker

+## Steps
+ - docker-compose up

+Once you have configured your stack you need to logged in docker
+- docker exec -it be3pillar_dockerized-php-1 bash
+- composer install